 Use checklists to implement the hygiene and safety measures in your warehouses.
+Respond to changes immediately by adjusting your protections and easily updating your checklists digitally.

 State health authorities and local industry associations have issued guidance to help companies and employers protect their employees from COVID-19 at work.
-Employers, warehouse employees and their customers benefit from the hygiene and protective measures for warehouses by reducing the risk of infection and resulting in fewer losses and delays in business operations due to infection.
+Employers, warehouse employees, and their customers benefit from the hygiene and protective measures for warehouses by reducing the risk of infection and resulting in fewer losses and delays in business operations due to infection.

 The following four aspects are the most important for employers and employees if they want to keep their COVID-19 warehouses free: